BenDanielGreep/pennylane-tech-test/README.md

 # Ben Daniel-Greep - Accounting App Prototype

+## Update after interview

+# New feaures

+- Pagination: Users can now paginate and can see 10 results per page.
+- Edit invoice: Users can now edit an invoice (if not paid or finalised).
+The UI is similar to the create invoice flow (In future these pages could be refactored to derive from a single source).
+- Filters: By customer or by date range.
+This uses the API filters so that pagination still works.
+(NB filtering by totals wasn't possible because the totals don't exist on all invoices)
+- Sort By: Users can sort by ID, Date, Deadline or Total, both ascending and desceding.
+This uses the API so that pagination still functions (NB sorting by total is not great because the totals don't exist on all invoices).
+- ErrorBoundary: used to create safer error handling when api or page errors occur.

+# Fixes

+- Paid invoices would error when attempting deletion.
+The API does not allow deletion of paid invoices.
+Therefore the delete button has been disabled for paid invoices.
+- Homepage: after deleting an invoice, the app would reset to the incorect url.
+This has been fixed.

+# Improvements
+- More test coverage including invoiceTable, invoiceShow, invoiceList, invoiceCreate and all new components.
+- Invoices now have a Finalized tag as well as a Paid tag on the table view.

 ## Features

 This app came with a simple table display so I had to add a **Create page** and a **View page**.
 The invoices can be marked 'finalised' or 'paid' and deleted on the View page.
 I used the prebuilt components on the Create page to create invoices and send them to the API.